Comfy, lightweight trainers are my go-to shoes. I want them to look good and let me walk for miles.

 I like to buy trainers direct from Nike, because they have the widest choice of styles in large sizes and you get free delivery and returns.

-My Fireberry version is still available on Nike USA, along with 7 other colourways up to size 12 US for $65 as of May 2021.
+My Fireberry version is still available on Nike USA, along with 8 other colourways up to size 12 US for $65 as of September 2021.
+Some colours are reduced to $35-50 too which is a good deal.

 Nike's women's shoes go up to size 9.5 UK/12 US/44.5 EU.
 If you need a larger size the Unisex / Men's Flex Experience Run 10 go up to size 14 UK / 48.5 EU.
 That's men's size 15 US which should cater for women up to size 16.5 US.
 Again there is a larger choice of men's colours on the Nike USA website where there is also an extra wide fit version available.